openstack/openstack-manuals/doc/doc-contrib-guide/source/topic-structure.rst

 ===============

 The OpenStack community welcomes all contributors to documentation.
-This section provides recommendations on how to structure the content that you submit to the ``openstack-manuals`` repository.
+This section provides ideas on how to structure the content for an OpenStack project by using the principles of topic-based authoring.

-Organize technical information in topics.
-Use the principles of topic-based authoring in all technical publications.

 Topic-based authoring is a method of content creation in which information is structured in small chunks of a particular type.
 In contrast to